OTR INTERNATIONAL SCHOOL

 OTR International School seeks to create a community of lifelong learners who are confident, balanced, caring and inspired to thrive in their life and workplace.
 Our school accepts children from the age of three offering a multilingual education.
 Pupils develop their bilingualism every day with qualified teachers whose mother tongue corresponds to the language chosen.
 Our school puts more emphasis on students’ personal development by encouraging them to be more creative and prepare them for life by making practical connections between their studies and the real world.
 We aim to further incorporate in our school’s mission and vision and cultivate as many of the properties and values outlined in the IB learner profile.

-OTR is an international school based in Luxembourg.
-Luxembourg has a very rich history of multiculturalism which is reflected in our school.
+OTR is an international school based in Luxembourg, a country with a very rich history of multiculturalism which is reflected in our school.
 We value and take into consideration the cultural background, skills, experiences and interests of every student.

 Language teaching and Learning

-Finally, language courses are being offered as extra-curricular classes and they are optional and open to any student who wishes to enroll.
-In this context, the local language, Luxembourgish, is also being offered at OTR school, promoting thus not only the local language but also the local culture and ideas.
+Finally, language courses are being offered as extra-curricular classes, after the end of the regular school day.
+These courses are optional but at the same time open to any student who wishes to enroll.
+In this context, the local language, Luxembourgish, is also being offered at OTR school, promoting thus not only the language of the local community but also the local culture and ideas.

 The official language of the IB Programme at OTR school, for communication with the IB Organization and for the preparation and submission of all required documents, will be English.

 We fully support students whose mother-tongue language is neither English nor French and encourage the strengthening of the mother-tongue language at home and at school, wherever possible.
-We recognize that strong mother tongue skills are essential both for effective foreign language acquisition and for effective conveyance of respective ideas.
+Towards this purpose, OTR International school offers structured extra-curricular language support lessons to specific students at least twice per week.
+Moreover, a variety of books in different languages is readily available to students and can be found in the school library.
+In this context, we support strong mother-tongue skills while acknowledging essential both for effective foreign language acquisition and for effective conveyance of respective ideas.

 In OTR, the school library plays an immensely important role in developing language skills for the students.
-Starting from the primary school, all students have regular teaching hours in the school library where they come in contact with age appropriate literature works in English and French.
-In this context, ATL skills are enhanced, different subject areas are combined and diverse objectives are addressed based on the effective use of language in the school library.
+Starting from the primary school, regular teaching hours in the school library are incorporated in the weekly timetable of all pupils, during which they come in contact with age appropriate works of literature in English and French.
+A wide variety of books is available in the library in a total of five languages (English, French, Italian, Spanish and German).
+Moreover, students can have access to digital and media resources for specific lessons too, like Language and Literature and Language Acquisition classes.
+In this way, ATL skills are also enhanced, different subject areas are combined and diverse objectives are addressed based on the effective use of language in the school library.